playnano/nano_tips/README.md

 Even specify a currency!

-    !ntip 1USD Enjoy a dollar!
+    !ntips 1USD Enjoy a dollar!

-If the subreddit is a [friendly subreddit](https://www.reddit.com/r/nano_tips/comments/lp252z/tipper_subreddits_and_status/) (which correlates to [tracked subreddit](https://www.reddit.com/r/nano_tips/comments/lp252z/tipper_subreddits_and_status/)), the bot will respond with a message.
+If the subreddit is a [friendly subreddit](https://www.reddit.com/r/nano_tips/comments/tbt78y/nano_tips_subreddits_and_status/) (which correlates to [tracked subreddit](https://www.reddit.com/r/nano_tips/comments/tbt78y/nano_tips_subreddits_and_status/)), the bot will respond with a message.
 If the subreddit is not tracked, there is a $1USD minimum and the bot will send PMs instead of responding.
 If the subreddit is marked as "silent", PMs will be sent.

-    !nanocenter AMOUNT PROJECT

-such as

-    !nanocenter 1 unity

-for a list of NanoCenter projects, see the PM commands below.

 # Private Messages

 Nano Tips also works by PM (NOT CHAT).
 [Send a message](https://reddit.com/message/compose/?to=nano_tips&subject=hi&message=type_command_here) to /u/nano_tips for a variety of actions.

-To send 0.1 Nano to user, include this text in the message body:
+To send 0.1 XNO to redditor_username, include this text in the message body:

-    send 0.1 /u/playnano
+    send 0.1 /u/redditor_username
 -or-

-    send 0.1 playnano
+    send 0.1 redditor_username

-To send 0.1 Nano to nano\_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd, include this text in the message body:
+To send 0.1 XNO to nano\_3pnanopr3d5g7o45zh3nmdkqpaqxhhp3mw14nzr41smjz8xsrfyhtf9xac77, include this text in the message body:

-    send 0.1 nano_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd
+    send 0.1 nano_3pnanopr3d5g7o45zh3nmdkqpaqxhhp3mw14nzr41smjz8xsrfyhtf9xac77

 or send all your balance:

-    send all nano_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd
+    send all nano_3pnanopr3d5g7o45zh3nmdkqpaqxhhp3mw14nzr41smjz8xsrfyhtf9xac77

 There are many other commands.